jundalisay/spblist/content/en/research/keynes/general-theory/chapter-14.md

 The assumption that income* is constant is inconsistent with the assumption that these 2 curves can shift independently of one another.

-> *Superphysics Note: The income here is real income, not nominal.
-But Keynes thinks of nominal and always forgets the real
+{{< n n="The income here is real income, not nominal.
+But Keynes thinks of nominal and always forgets the real" >}}

 If either of them shift, then, in general, income will change.
 This results in the break down of whole schema based on a given income.

 The position could only be saved by some complicated assumption.
 It would provide for an automatic change in the wage-unit* of an amount just sufficient in its effect on liquidity-preference in order to establish an interest rate which would just offset the supposed shift.
 This would then leave output at the same level as before.

-> *Superphysics Note: This is grain valuation, or basing the wages on how much grain it will buy.
+{{< n n="This is grain valuation, or basing the wages on how much grain it will buy.
 This  is not complicated at all.
-It was used by the Romans, ancient Inca, Khmer, and Chinese up to the time of Adam Smith.
+It was used by the Romans, ancient Inca, Khmer, and Chinese up to the time of Adam Smith." >}}

 In fact, there is no hint to be found in the above writers as to the necessity for any such assumption*.

-> *Superphysics Note: There was no need to explain it because it is common sense.
+{{< n n="There was no need to explain it because it is common sense" >}}

 At the best, it would be plausible only in relation to long-period equilibrium.
 It could not form the basis of a short-period theory.
 There is no ground for supposing it to hold even in the long-period.

-> *Superphysics Note: In the short term, gold and silver is the basis of valuation.
-Grains is for the long-term.
+{{< n n="In the short term, gold and silver is the basis of valuation.
+Grains is for the long-term." >}}